PaulKinlan/paul.kinlan.me/content/2018-04-13-bookmarklet-trace-page.markdown

 ---
+date: 2018-04-12 13:20:31+00:00
+description: A simple bookmarklet that will performance trace the current page and open in an hosted devtools instance
 slug: bookmarklet-trace-page
-date: 2018-04-12T13:20:31.000Z
+summary: This bookmarklet allows you to quickly generate and view a performance trace of the current web page.
+It leverages a hosted Chrome DevTools interface and a server-side Puppeteer setup to capture and display the trace data.
+tags:
+- bookmarklet
+- performance
+- tracing
+- devtools
+- puppeteer
+- chrome
+- web development
+- frontend
-title: "Bookmarklet: Chrome DevTools trace page"
+title: 'Bookmarklet: Chrome DevTools trace page'
-tags: ['bookmarklet', 'puppeteer', 'headless chrome']
-description: "A simple bookmarklet that will performance trace the current page and open in an hosted devtools instance"

 ---

 <style>